 Register to enter weekly competitions, read the latest blog articles, and access the Shortlist.

-By Diana V Photography and Brieonie Jenkins
+By Diana V Photography & Film and Brieonie Jenkins

 If you are in the process of booking your wedding photographer, you probably a have list of things to ask.
 These questions help you determine if you and your photographer will work well together to produce great photos on your wedding day.
 However quite often it’s the small, less obvious points that make a real difference to your final wedding photos.
 Here are 7 insider secrets to help you add the final touch for beautiful natural photographs of your big day.